Phone Theft at Music Festivals

-One of the problems is there are actually a lot of problems with phone theft at music festivals.
-But overall it ends up being the consumer that is impacted the most.
+One of the problems is there are a lot of problems with phone theft at music festivals.
+But overall, it ends up being the consumer impacted the most.
 So we thought we’d try to outline the issues, add some suggestions, and (hopefully) reduce the impact of these a**holes.

-Phone Theft at music festivals is terrifyingly common.
-When phones cost >$1,000 and a 100,000 people will be carrying one around all in the same place… the phrase “fish in a barrel” comes to mind.
+Phone Theft at music festivals is terrifyingly familiar.
+When phones cost >$1,000, and 100,000 people will be carrying one around in the same place… the phrase “fish in a barrel” comes to mind.

-You might think well my phone is useless without my passcode (fingerprint, face recognition, so on).
-The problem is many people still don’t use passcodes, and there’s a coordinated effort in trying to con you out of it once they have the device (more on that later).
+You might think my phone is useless without my passcode (fingerprint, face recognition, and so on).
+Unfortunately, many people still don’t use passcodes, and there’s a coordinated effort in trying to con you out of it once they have the device (more on that later).

-Teams, yes multiple teams, of pickpockets flock to festivals just to steal your phone, and whatever else they can get their hands on.
-This is big business and just getting bigger (thanks Apple…).
+Multiple teams of pickpockets flock to festivals to steal your phone and whatever else they can get their hands on.
+It has unfortunately become big business and is only getting bigger.

 You Don't Expect It.

-Theft isn’t an experience you’re constantly tracking so you aren’t out looking for it.
-Music festivals in particular, assuming you’re paying to go have a good time, lull you further away from vigilance.
-Additionally, many festivals attempt to maintain the good vibes so they avoid advertising that you might be at risk.
+Theft isn’t an experience you’re constantly tracking, so you aren’t out looking for it.
+Music festivals, in particular, assuming you’re paying to have a good time, lull you further away from vigilance.
+Additionally, many festivals attempt to maintain good vibes to avoid advertising that you might be at risk.

-Plus, 24/7 vigilance paired with alcohol (or possibly other vices… you crazy kids) can be quite impossible.
+Plus, 24/7 vigilance paired with alcohol (or possibly other vices… you crazy kids) can be pretty impossible.

 So how do they pull it off?
-A little insight into some common situations can help you avoid them.
+A little insight into some everyday situations can help you avoid them.

-Target: alone or small group, inebriated or distracted, easy access to item (phone sticking half way out of the pocket)
+Target: alone or a tiny group, intoxicated or distracted, easy access to the item (phone sticking halfway out of the pocket)

-Side note: it’s messed up that typical girl clothing has smaller pockets or no pockets at all.
+Side note: it’s messed up that typical girl clothing has smaller or no pockets.

 - Walk behind the target & just pull the phone.

-- Have a team-member engage and distract the target while they pull the phone.
+- Have a crew member engage and distract the target while they pull the phone.